Financial Planning

 I Hate Annuities—Not!

-Following the bond market crash in 2022, annuities have gained popularity as a bond proxy for high-net-worth individuals.
+Following the bond market crash in 2022, high-net-worth individuals turned to annuities as a bond alternative.
 Annuities are favorable in this context because they offer secure and stable long-term money.

-The more money you have, the more suitable annuities are because you don’t have the liquidity restraints of those with lower incomes.
+Annuities for high net worth people often make sense because they don’t face the same liquidity restraints as those with lower incomes.
 The current high-interest rate environment makes it favorable for HNWIs, who see more growth.
 This means investing in an annuity now is better than before—you can lock in high interest rates with your contract.

 How Can I Incorporate an Annuity in a Risk-Aware Financial Plan?